KagansoftCorporationTR/IconDbCleaner/README.md

 Has your PC ever screamed like: "I'm running so slow, I feel like I have spiderwebs inside!"

 IconDbCleaner is a compact and robust utility designed to permanently resolve common corrupted, broken, or outdated icon cache issues encountered in Microsoft Windows operating systems.
-When the system's speed-optimizing IconCache.db file becomes corrupted, icons may appear incorrectly, load slowly, or vanish completely.
+When the system's speed-optimizing Icon Cahce files becomes corrupted, icons may appear incorrectly, load slowly, or vanish completely.
 IconDbCleaner safely forces the operating system to rebuild this critical database from scratch.

 This program is compiled with Visual Studio 2015.